cengique/lectures-prog-data-analysis/content/chapter-data-structures/_index.md

 ### Exercise time!

 Compare speed of two operations:
-1. Searching an item in list versus a set
+1. Searching an item in list versus set
-1. Appending an item in list versus a set
+1. Appending an item in list versus set

 {{% fragment %}}
 #### To find speed: